Troubleshooting

 What’s more, condo and co-op boards and landlords are loath to do anything about these intra-neighbor scenarios.
 “There is little or no upside,” Roberts says.
 “It puts them in the difficult position of making judgment calls they don’t want to make with information they don’t have.”
 Plus, they’ll have to contend with either one or both owners or tenants being on the warpath.

-If you do not hear back, Roberts recommends sending a second letter in which you put them on notice that "X" consequence is set to occur if you don’t have a response by "Y" date.
-These are not idle threats but justifiable actions, including withholding maintenance and bringing a lawsuit against the neighbor as well as the board or landlord and the managing agent for breaching their duty to protect you.
-(See step 4 for more about taking the legal route.)
+If you do not hear back, Roberts recommends sending a second letter in which you put them on notice that "X" consequence will occur if you don’t respond by "Y" date.
+These are not idle threats but justifiable actions, including withholding maintenance and bringing a lawsuit against the neighbor, the board or landlord, and the managing agent for breaching their duty to protect you.
+(See step four for more about taking the legal route.)

-Initially, the legal team felt this could be handled between the unit owners but Braverman says, it reached a tipping point.
-“When it becomes a pattern and extends to the staff and to many unit owners, at some point the board said: Enough is enough.”
+Initially, the legal team felt this could be handled between the unit owners, but Braverman says it reached a tipping point.
+“When it becomes a pattern and extends to the staff and to many unit owners, at some point the board said: Enough is enough,” he explains.

-In addition to creating a record of complaints, you should document all incidents in a log of some fashion, being sure to register dates and times, says attorney Sam Himmelstein, a partner at Himmelstein, McConnell, Gribben, & Joseph (a Brick sponsor, FYI).
-Establishing a paper trail will help you build your case if you wind up pursuing legal action—or breaking your lease and getting sued by your landlord.
+In these and other scenarios, creating a record of complaints is essential, documenting all incidents in a log and registering dates and times, says attorney Sam Himmelstein, a partner at Himmelstein McConnell Gribben & Joseph (who recently retired).
+Establishing a paper trail will help you build your case if you wind up pursuing legal action or breaking your lease and getting sued by your landlord.

 If there are witnesses to any incidents, try to get their written statements, too.
 Even better if you or they capture any incidents on video.